Tioga Road is temporarily closed. Click here for more TRAVEL ALERTS and information.

 13. Channel Your Inner Ansel Adams By Attending The Bracebridge Dinner

 Launched in 1927 and co-created by Ansel Adams, the Bracebridge Dinner transforms the Ahwahnee Dining Room into the magical manor hall of Washington Irving’s Squire Bracebridge.
 Held yearly in December and containing over 80 actors and actresses, it’s become one of America’s best-loved traditions.
-It is dinner theatre at it's finest!
+It is dinner theatre at its finest!

 12. Chill With The Largest Living Things On The Planet